Eshaan555/Accent-Detector/README.md

 3. **Wait for analysis** - the app will:
    - Download the video
    - Extract audio
-   - Transcribe speech using Whisper
+   - Transcribe speech using Google Speech Recognition
    - Classify the accent

 4. **View results**: